Contentful ACSM Denver 2022 Career Panel

 Turn setbacks into opportunities.
 This is a bit embarrassing to realize, but I’ve been laid off or otherwise let go (merger, business collapse, “cultural fit” — we’ve heard that one, right?) from 5 out of 8 of my previous roles!
 There’s a Ted Lasso joke in here somewhere.
 But each of these setbacks has preceded a big leap forward in each career I’ve had, that has led me to this moment, with these people.

-Here are my comments where I touch on some of the themes in this post.
+In this clip, I share my own journey on joining Contentful, and touch on some of the themes in this post.

 Contentful Denver Gathering